haggen/wow/retail/Focused/README.md

 ## Uninstall

-Simply delete the `Focused` folder in your add-ons directory.
+Simply delete the `Focused` folder from your add-ons directory.

 Please note that uninstalling the add-on won't restore your character's and target's portrait position.
 For that you'll need to reset their position via the right-click menu.